Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

 - ItemsComponent
     - The /items page renders - Tests that the page renders successfully.
+    - add
+        - ADD button works - Tests that the button successfully calls the add function.
-    - onSubmit
+    - remove
-        - View Your Items Button Works - Tests that the button successfully calls the onSubmit function.
+        - REMOVE button works - Tests that the button successfully calls the remove function.

 - AdminComponent
     - The /admin page renders - Tests that the page renders successfully.